spantaleev/matrix-docker-ansible-deploy/docs/configuring-playbook-bridge-mautrix-discord.md

 #### Method 2: Login using Discord token (not recommended)

 To acquire the token, open Discord in a private browser window.
 Then open the developer settings (keyboard shortcut might be "ctrl+shift+i" or by pressing "F12").
 Navigate to the "Network" tab then reload the page.
 In the URL filter or search bar type "/api" and find the response with the file name of "library".
 Under the request headers you should find a variable called "Authorization", this is the token to your Discord account.
-After copying the token you can close the browser window.
+After copying the token, you can close the browser window.

 ### Bridging